pawatsethaput/OpenBank/OBP-Public-Facing-REST-API-V1.0-DRAFT.md

 > Currently not supported.
 How do we propose to get this data?
 Getting a list of staff is probably out of the question without (or even with) bank integration of the API. -E.S.

-### GET /BANK_ALIAS/accounts
+### GET /BANK_PERMALINK/accounts

 Baseline

 Information returned includes:
-* The list of accounts the user has access to at the bank specified by BANK_ALIAS
+* The list of accounts the user has access to at the bank specified by BANK_PERMALINK
 * Related links (optional)

 JSON: